ishacusp/PUI2017_ic1018/HW5_ic1018/README.md

 HW5_Assignment3

 I took Ben's help for this assignment, specially for fetching csv file directly from the API key.
-I seeked Rachel's help for conducing modelling
+I seeked Rachel's help for doing modelling.